Too early to relax coronavirus measures, says top health official

 The peak of coronavirus infections has not yet been reached in Switzerland and it is far too early to relax restrictions, says top public health official Daniel Koch.
+Meanwhile nearly a quarter of the population is on short time work.

 Koch, who is head of communicable diseases at the Federal Office of Public Health (FOPH), reminded people at a press conference on Saturday that the government measures were aimed at flattening the curve of infections and protecting vulnerable groups, notably people over 65 and/ or with existing health problems.
 "These are the people who put a strain on our hospitals and the health system and who have to fear for their lives," said Koch.